-Michael is a founding member of the International Academy for Quality and Safety in Health Care and is also an Honorary Fellow of the Royal Australasian College of Surgeons (RACS) and the Australian and Aotearoa New Zealand College of Anaesthetists (ANZCA).
-In recognition of his substantial contributions to the community, Michael was awarded a Member of the Order of Australia.
+Michael is a founding member of the International Academy for Quality and Safety in Health Care and College of Surgeons (RACS) and the Australian and (ANZCA).
+In recognition of his substantial contributions to the community, Michael was

-Since January 2016, Michael has been a valued member of AV's Quality and Safety Committee and the Audit and Risk Committee.
-In 2020 - 2021, he was appointed a member of the Board's Sub-Committee overseeing the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) review.
+Since January 2016, Michael has been a valued member of AV's Quality and Safety Committee 2021, he was appointed a member of the Board's Sub-Committee overseeing the Victorian Equal Opportunity and Human Rights Commission (VEOHRC) review.